 For participants in all group retirement plans, and in certain fee-based and wrap programs approved by the Advisor, there is no minimum initial investment and no minimum additional investment for Class A, C and S shares.
 For Section 529 college savings plans, there is no minimum initial investment and no minimum additional investment for Class S shares.
-The minimum initial investment for Class S shares may be waived for eligible intermediaries that have agreements with DDI to offer Class S shares in their brokerage platforms when such Class S shares are held in omnibus accounts on such brokerage platforms.
-In certain instances, the minimum initial investment may be waived for Institutional Class shares.
-For more information regarding available Institutional Class investment minimum waivers, see "Institutional Class Shares - Investment Minimum" in the "Choosing a Share Class" section of the prospectus.
+The minimum initial investment for Class S shares are held in omnibus accounts on such brokerage platforms.
+In certain instances, the minimum initial investment may be waived for lass shares.
+For more information regarding available Institutional Class S shares.
+The minimum waivers, see "Institutional Class S shares - Investment Minimum" in the "Choosing a Share Class" section of the prospectus.
 There is no minimum additional investment for Institutional Class shares.
-The minimum additional investment in all other instances is \$50.